arestivo/slides/markdown/regexp.md

 Backreferences can be used to match the same text twice.

-Some regular expression processor use \n to reference captured groups while other use $n.
+Some regular expression processor use **\n** to reference captured groups while other use **$n**.

-Number with at least 3 digits and where the first number is the same as the last.
+Number with at least 3 digits and where the first number is the same as the last:

 ```html
 ([0-9])[0-9]+\1